pikapods/docs.pikapods.com/faq.md

 ## Time zones
 Our servers all run on standard UTC time zone.
 If you prefer to use a different time zone, you can often adjust it in the app itself or pass a new time zone via the `TZ` env var in your dashboard under *Pod Edit > Env Vars*.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for a list of supported time zones.
 When supported, simply put any value from the *TZ Identifier* column as `TZ` env var.
 E.g. `EST`, `America/Detroit` or `Etc/GMT+5`.

-## Support for individual apps
-If you have any concerns with your PikaPods account, billing or with running apps, email to [hello@pikapods.com](mailto:hello@pikapods.com) any time.
-You will generally receive a response within a few hours on working days.

-For well-defined, one-off setup tasks (like setting up email), we can sometimes help, if your account has seen a minimum of $50 in top-ups.

-Unfortunately we don't have the resources to help deal with specific app issues.
-You may find help in a community forum or similar for that app.
-Please don't file a Github issue, unless it is a genuine bug report.
-This is to avoid overloading the app author with support requests.

 ### Have any other questions?
 [Email Us!](mailto:hello@pikapods.com)